DataBrewery/cubes/doc/slicing_and_dicing.rst

 =======

-The aggregation, slicing, dicing, browsing of the multi-dimensional data is being done by an AggregationBrowser.
+The aggregation, slicing, dicing, browsing of the multi-dimensional data is being done by an Browser.

 .. code-block:: python